pybites/pybites.github.io-source/content/launch-pytest-bites.md

 Tags: pytest, platform, feature, mutpy, mutation testing, fizzbuzz, fibonacci
 Slug: launch-pytest-bites
 Authors: Bob
 Summary: Writing test code is an essential skill.
-As PyBites we believe in writing code as being the only solution to becoming a master (Ninja) at programming.
-Same applies to test code.
+As PyBites we believe writing code is the only solution to becoming a master (Ninja) at programming.
+The same applies to test code.
 For that reason we extended our regular exercises with **Test Bites**.
 In this article you will read about the feature showcasing it on our first ever Test Bite.
 We also share some details around implementation and a challenge we hit getting it to work.
 Enjoy and start honing your testing skills today!
 cover: images/featured/pb-article.png

 Writing test code is an essential skill.
-As PyBites we believe in writing code as being the only solution to becoming a master (Ninja) at programming.
-Same applies to test code.
+As PyBites we believe writing code is the only solution to becoming a master (Ninja) at programming.
+The same applies to test code.
 For that reason we extended our regular exercises with **Test Bites**.

 In this article you will read about the feature showcasing it on our first ever Test Bite.
 We also share some details around implementation and a challenge we hit getting it to work.
 Enjoy and start honing your testing skills today!